OpenKnowHow/okh-visual-identity/README.md

 # okh-identity
-Logos and colorschemes for the OpenKnowHow organization.
+Logos and color schemes for the OpenKnowHow organization.